-- 48. The Application seeks authorisation on the basis that section 27 of the Act might apply to the Proposed Arrangements.
-An arrangement may be authorised under section 61(6) if it is of net benefit to the public. - 49.
+- 50. The Applicant seeks authorisation on the basis that section 27 of the Act might apply to the Proposed Arrangements.
+An arrangement may be authorised under section 61(6) if it is of net benefit to the public. - 51.
 If we consider that an arrangement would be likely to lessen competition we will go on to assess whether the conduct would, in all the circumstances, result, or be likely to result, in a benefit to the public which would outweigh the lessening of competition.
-If the benefits outweigh the lessening of competition, we may grant authorisation. - 50.
-In an authorisation context, we must also determine the extent of the lessening of competition that would result from the arrangement. - 51.
+If the benefits outweigh the lessening of competition, we may grant authorisation. - 52.
+In an authorisation context, we must also determine the extent of the lessening of competition that would result from the arrangement. - 53.
 With the Proposed Arrangements, the Association would seek to collectively negotiate the supply contracts (including the relevant fees and charges) that its members would, potentially, enter into with Inghams.
-Therefore, the Proposed Arrangements would likely interfere with the normal competitive process of competitors independently negotiating the price and terms on which they would offer their services to a purchaser.
+Therefore, the Proposed Arrangements would likely interfere with the normal competitive process of competitors independently negotiating the price and terms on which they would offer their services to a purchaser. - 54.
+To this extent, we consider that, when compared to individually negotiated supply contracts, collective bargaining would have the potential to raise the (quality adjusted) price paid by Inghams for chicken growing services.
+Therefore, we agree with the Applicant's submission that the Proposed Arrangements would likely lessen competition in the Waikato BoP chicken growing market. - 55.
+Nevertheless, while there is a real chance of a lessening of competition, we consider that the extent of any lessening of competition as a result of the Proposed Arrangements would likely be small.
+This is primarily because, in the Commission's view, it is unlikely that there would be a material difference in the contractual outcomes between Inghams and growers under the Proposed Arrangements compared to the contractual outcomes without the Proposed Arrangements.